NZSL Services

 How to apply

 This service allocation should be co-developed between the parents/whānau, the ākonga (where age-appropriate) and the school, supported by RTD/AoDC/SENCO.
 The form must be completed and submitted by the school.
-See the link to the digital application form at the bottom of this page
+See the link to the digital application form at the bottom of this page.

 Resource Allocation

 Additional funding is reviewed on an annual basis and is not guaranteed for future years.
 Reapply in term 4 for the following year.
-NZSL tutor only can continue where an NZSL tutor is available.
-This is not reapplied for annually.

 Educational Interpreter